simonmichael/hledger_site/hledger-basics-tutorial.md

-Here you can learn hledger (and a little double-entry bookkeeping) by practicing, one hands-on exercise at a time.
+Here you can learn hledger (and a little double-entry bookkeeping) by practicing, in small hands-on steps.
 You'll need:

 1. A little familiarity with
    the [command](http://tutorial.djangogirls.org/en/intro_to_command_line/index.html)